Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Building an initial pilot

-Note that the same weight expressions as (\ref{theta_nr2n}) can also be obtained within the Recorrupted-to-recorrupted \cite{R2R} paradigm, which was originally applied in a deep-learning context, and that provides an unbiased estimate of a risk close to (\ref{risklocal1}).
+It is worth noting that the same weight expressions as (\ref{theta_nr2n}) can also be obtained within the Recorrupted-to-Recorrupted paradigm \cite{R2R}, which was originally applied in a dataset-based deep learning context, providing an unbiased estimate of a different type of risk which is close to (\ref{risklocal1}).